zschocke2/courses-part-1-workshop-handleseminar-halle-2019-zschocke/chapter1.md

 In our second workshop we will have a look at heartbeat intervals and respiration data.

 R peaks are large spikes in the ECG that mark the occurrence of the main heart contraction.
 Here we use a dataset of 36 000 heart beats, i.e. the clock-times of each R peak, from a single subject, single night.

 First the R-peaks are stored in sampling units of ```256 Hz```, which means we have to divide each point by the sampling rate to obtain the time in seconds.
 Furthermore we can calculate the heart rate as the reciprocal of the R-R distance called RR-interval (RRI).

 `@instructions`
-1. Load data and convert R-peak points into time in seconds (in one line).
+1. Load data from the file "data.rri" and convert R-peak points into time in seconds (in one line).
 2. Calculate the RR intervals and save them to ```rri```.
 Use ```diff()```!
 3. Create a ```time```, a list which contains the timestamps of each RRI.
 (Check length of ```rri``` and ```time```; they should be the same)